gmc-code/PC-Using-RTD/docs/setup/VSCode conf.py.rst

         'collapse_navigation': False,  # False so nav entries have the [+] icons 'sticky_navigation': False,  # False so the nav does not scroll 'navigation_depth': 4,  # -1 for no limit
-        'includehidden': True,  # displayes toctree that are hidden 'titles_only': False  # False so page subheadings are in the nav.
+        'includehidden': True,  # displays toctree that are hidden 'titles_only': False  # False so page subheadings are in the nav.
     }